-Working on sustainable development goals for the UN
+Working on Sustainable Development Goals for the UN

-It is crucial to not only determine the best available ground location but also the optimal height for any urban wind farming device.
+It is crucial to not only determine the best available ground location, but also the optimal height for any urban wind farming device.
 This calls for accurate 3D models of the built environment, careful selection of the simulation model and experience in setting correct inflow parameters based on a statistical analysis of historical wind data for the location.

 All this results in a high resolution simulation that allows robust prediction of wind yield for the selected wind turbine characteristics.
-The renders do not onyl show wind velocity, but have been calculated by us to also represent the expected power output for the turbine characteristics considered in the project.
+The renders do not only show wind velocity, but have been calculated by us to also represent the expected power output for the turbine characteristics considered in the project.

 If you’d like to know more about the urban wind energy potential for your project, just drop us a note!